U.S. Department of State Seal

 After Adoption

-We strongly urge you to comply with the Kyrgyz Republic’s post-adoption requirements in a timely manner.
-Your adoption agency may be able to help you with this process.
-Your cooperation will contribute to the Kyrgyz Republic’s history of positive experiences with U.S. citizen adoptive parents.
+We urge you to comply with the Kyrgyz Republic’s post-adoption/post-placement requirements in a timely manner.
+Your adoption service provider may be able to help you with this process.
+Your cooperation will contribute to the Kyrgyz Republic’s positive experiences with U.S. citizen adoptive parents.

 Post-Adoption Resources

-If you have concerns about your adoption process, we ask that you share this information with the U.S. Embassy in Bishkek, particularly if it involves possible fraud or misconduct specific to your child’s case.
+If you have concerns about your intercountry adoption process, we ask that you share this information with U.S. Embassy Bishkek, particularly if it involves possible fraud or misconduct specific to your child’s case.
 The Department of State takes all allegations of fraud or misconduct seriously.
-Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-800 petition process.
+Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-800/A petition process.

 Contact Information